Spanish Translation & Interpreter Services

 Today, the term “Castilian” is used in other ways too.
 Sometimes it is used to distinguish the north-central standard of Spanish from regional variations such as Andalusian (used in southern Spain).
 Sometimes it is used, somewhat inaccurately, to distinguish the Spanish of Spain from that of Latin America.
 And sometimes it is used simply as a synonym for Spanish, especially when referring to the “pure” Spanish promulgated by the Royal Spanish Academy (which itself preferred the term castellano in its dictionaries until the 1920s).
 In many parts of Latin America, the Spanish language is known routinely as castellano rather than español.

-Spanish Translation Services for Latin America and Spain
+Spanish Translation Services for Latin America and for Spain

 With over 350 million speakers, Spanish comes in a large variety of regional flavors, some more distinct than others.
 Although all Spanish speakers can understand each other, each region has different accents and word usage preferences.
 In fact, there are even Spanish words that cease to exist once you cross into a new place.
 For example, vos, originally a second-person plural, came to be used as a more polite second-person singular pronoun to be used among one’s familiar friends.
 In time, vos lost currency in Spain but survived in Argentina, Paraguay, Bolivia (east), Uruguay, Costa Rica, Guatemala, Nicaragua, and many other countries and regions in Latin America.